homerjam/ace-cms/README.md

 # ACE CMS

 Flexible, multi-site, headless CMS.
-ACE takes it's name from the key parts of the stack - Angular, Couch DB and Express.
+ACE takes it's name from the key parts of the stack - Angular, CouchDB and Express.

 ## Setup